 |Future Exams||Test Dates|

-The bar exam is currently held in Boston and Springfield, MA.
+The bar exam is currently scheduled in Boston.
 Exact locations and times are subject to change, so it is important for petitioners to be aware of the information pertinent to the current exam.

 Details will be available on the BBE Home Page prior to the Petition for Admission by Examination filing period.
 The Petition must be filed at least 75 days prior to the exam you wish to take.